magiccodingman/MagicQuant-Wiki/docs/model-selection.md

 # **MagicQuant Philosophy & Model Selection**

+> MagicQuant is not the hybrid.
+>
+> MagicQuant is the verdict.

 MagicQuant isn’t just a quantizer.
 It’s a **belief system** about how quantization *should* be done—and a giant middle finger to the idea of “blindly posting GGUF models because that’s just what people do.”